garrandall/popular-music-data/tracks/throw-your-set-in-the-air-cypress-hill.md

 Every nigga out there wanna be down with the crew
 Some ain't got enough heart, let me ask you this
 Would ya be down like a soldier
-Loyal an' do everything I told ya
+Loyal and do everything I told ya

 I can mold ya into a warrior, down for your neighborhood Workin' up to a G with the flava
 Criminal behavior, on the mind
-When I got ya back ya know I got ya back each an' every time
+When I got ya back ya know I got ya back each and every time

 Throw your set in the air
 Wave it around like you just don't care